chase-seibert/blog/_posts/2022-07-22-how-to-run-a-zoom-all-hands.md

 - [ ] Dry run: test switching presenters
 - [ ] Send out a reminder announcement just before the All Hands starts
 - [ ] After: send out a link to the deck + video recording
+- [ ] After: send separate communication for any big announcements, don't assume everyone saw All Hands